GallaTarun/compose-wishlist/README.md

-# Simple wishlist app made with Kotlin and Jetpack compose.
+# Simple wishlist app
+- Made with Kotlin and Jetpack compose.
+- Permanently store the Wish entries in a Room database and implement CRUD functionalities.

 ## Tools:
 - Room database